What is a Clean Break Order?

 Nigel Page was a property maintenance officer when his wife left him for another man.

-As the couple didn’t have any joint assets, they decided not to get a clean break order.
+As the couple did not have any joint assets, they decided not to get a clean break order.

 Is a clean break order necessary?

-Getting a clean break order isn’t a ‘necessary’ part of the divorce process in the sense that you can still get divorced without one.
+Getting a clean break order is not a necessary part of the divorce process in the sense that you can still get divorced without one.

 In practice, however, clean break orders are necessary if you want to protect yourself against future financial claims against your estate.

-As the examples of Dale Vince and Nigel Page show, a former spouse is entitled to make a claim against the other at any time in the future if there’s no clean break order in place.
+As the examples of Dale Vince and Nigel Page show, a former spouse is entitled to make a claim against the other at any time in the future if there is no clean break order in place.

 The only way you can prevent this is by getting a clean break order.

-Don’t think that your spouse would only make a claim against you if you became extremely wealthy.
-Any improvement in your finances like receiving an inheritance, starting a successful business, or even just getting a higher paying job could encourage your ex-partner to make a claim.
+Do not assume that your spouse would only make a claim against you if you became extremely wealthy.
+Any improvement in your finances, such as receiving an inheritance, starting a successful business, or even just getting a higher-paying job, could encourage your ex-partner to make a claim.

 How does a clean break order work?

-This means that you’ll need to find a way of splitting your assets, including property, savings, investments, and pensions, in a fair way.
+This means that you will need to find a way of splitting your assets, including property, savings, investments, and pensions, in a fair way.

 You will have different options when it comes to sharing the various assets.

-For example, instead of sharing a pension 50/50, you can ‘offset’ the value one spouse is entitled to by giving them the equivalent amount of money through another asset, like a larger share of any savings.
+For example, instead of sharing a pension 50/50, you can offset the value one spouse is entitled to by giving them the equivalent amount of money through another asset, such as a larger share of any savings.

 Does the length of a marriage affect a clean break order?